bytedeco/javacpp-presets/README.txt

 Eclipse (Android 2.2 or newer):
  # Follow the instructions on this page: http://developer.android.com/training/basics/firstapp/
  # Go to File > New > Folder, select your project as parent folder, type "libs/armeabi" as Folder name, and click Finish.
- # Copy `javacpp.jar` and `ffmpeg.jar` into the newly created "libs" folder.
+ # Copy `javacpp.jar`, `ffmpeg.jar`, and `artoolkitplus.jar` into the newly created "libs" folder.
- # Extract all the `*.so` files from `ffmpeg-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
+ # Extract all the `*.so` files from `ffmpeg-android-arm.jar` and `artoolkitplus-android-arm.jar` directly into the newly created "libs/armeabi" folder, without creating any of the subdirectories found in the JAR files.
  # Navigate to Project > Properties > Java Build Path > Libraries and click "Add JARs...".
- # Select both `javacpp.jar` and `ffmpeg.jar` from the newly created "libs" folder.
+ # Select all of `javacpp.jar`, `ffmpeg.jar`, and `artoolkitplus.jar` from the newly created "libs" folder.

 After that, we can access almost transparently the corresponding C/C++ APIs through the interface classes found in the `com.googlecode.javacpp` package.
 Indeed, the `Parser` translates the code comments from the C/C++ header files into the Java interface files, (almost) ready to be consumed by Javadoc.

 ==How Can I Help?==
 Contribution of any kind is highly welcome!
-At the moment, the `Parser` has rather limited abilities with C++, but I plan to improve it gradually to the point where it can successfully parse large and convoluted C++ header files, such as the ones of OpenCV.
+At the moment, the `Parser` has rather limited capabilities with C++, but I plan to improve it gradually to the point where it can successfully parse large and convoluted C++ header files, such as the ones of OpenCV.
 Consequently, I am looking for help especially with the two following tasks:
  # Improving the `Parser`
  # Adding new presets as child modules for other C/C++ libraries